The Power of Honeysuckle Tea

 When it comes to cold and flu season, adding honeysuckle tea to your routine could be incredibly beneficial.
 Many people reach for Honeysuckle tea to help fight the common cold.

-Yet, this potent flower can do so much more.
-It is a staple in TCM for balancing and detoxifying the body, and may support a healthy immune system by fighting bacteria and viruses.
-As new research is always emerging, there is plenty more we are excited to learn about this humble flower.
+Honeysuckle is a staple in traditional recipes for balancing and detoxifying the body, and may support a healthy immune system by fighting bacteria and viruses.
+As new research is always emerging, there is plenty more we are excited to learn about this humble yet powerful flower.

 Zhou, Zhen, et al. “Honeysuckle-Encoded Atypical microRNA2911 Directly Targets Influenza A Viruses.”
 Cell Research, vol. 25, no. 1, July 2014, pp. 39–49., doi:10.1038/cr.2014.130.